akvivas/Baade-s-Window/README.md

 The contents in this repository are:

 Reddening map (B1reddeningmap.fits): Multiextension fits file with color excess information in the region in bins of 30 arcseconds in each coordinate.
 File contains WCS information encoding RA and DEC.
 Extension [1] has E(r-z) and extension [2] contains E(g-i)

+Lightcurves: Lightcurves and best fitted template in ugriz for the 475 RR Lyrae stars of type ab used in this work.
+An example is seen in Figure 3 of the main paper.